jocoder22/Starbucks_Datascience/README.md

 - time (int) - time in hours since start of test.
 The data begins at time t=0
 - value - (dict of strings) - either an offer id or transaction amount depending on the record

-First task is to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.
+The first task is to combine transaction, demographic and offer data to determine which demographic groups respond best to which offer type.
 The data set is a simplified version of the real Starbucks app because the underlying simulator only has one product whereas Starbucks actually sells dozens of products.

 * **Required packages**